tcwilkinson/caa2015/ideas.md

 3) FS and Free Science

-Free Software share a lot of characteristic with science: both have
+Free Softwares share a lot of characteristic with science: both have
- - peer review, open data subject to validation and replication (Scrutinity, Cumulative Knowledge)
+ - Scrutinity, Cumulative Knowledge: peer review, open data subject to validation and replication
- - culture of credit, civility and reputation (Points of views, motivation, inspiration)
+ - Diversity of points of views, motivation, inspiration: culture of credit, civility and reputation ()

 <!--
 In Science